2026 Wind Chamber Music Courses

 Good fluency is needed in a range of music which will involve some technical challenges and may be in keys of up to five sharps or flats.
 Good tuning, tone production, dynamic range and articulation will be required.
 The music will normally be played one-to-a-part, unless there is a special reason to do otherwise.
 Clarinets normally only require B flat instruments.
 Horn players may be required to do basic transpositions.

-Advanced players: Above AB* grade 8 / ABRSM
+Advanced players: Above Associated Board grade 8 (or equivalent examinations)

 What NOT to do: